 Ascertained values: when is a value not ‘ascertained’?

 Where there is no tax to pay because the chargeable value of an estate is below the threshold, the fact that we accept this to be the case does not mean that we have implicitly accepted the value of any property comprised in the estate and no value has been ascertained for CGT purposes.
-Even if the VOA (IHTM23002) has provided an ‘as returned’ (IHTM23144) value, as no tax has been paid, the value is not ascertained.
+Even if the Valuation Office Agency (IHTM23002) has provided an ‘as returned’ (IHTM23144) value, as no tax has been paid, the value is not ascertained.

 If the taxpayer seeks to increase the value of a property, for example, by asking us to accept the sale price, but there is still no tax to pay, you should adopt the approach given above for exempt or relieved assets.